XMPP Message Destination

 well as the user JID the service will connect as; it is required that this option is a non-empty, valid JID.

-option determines the credentials used when authenticating as the given jid
+The password option determines the credentials used when authenticating as the given jid; it is

 not required that this is set, but few XMPP servers will allow for connections without some form of